Match tier Listed

 OverviewAI-generated summary

-Dr. Melissa J. Zielinski's research focuses on the intersection of trauma, mental health, substance use, and the criminal legal system.
-She directs the Health and the Legal System Lab (HEALS Lab), which aims to improve trauma recovery services within legal settings such as prisons, jails, and drug courts.
-The lab's work involves identifying effective interventions, facilitating the integration of evidence-based treatments into these systems, and promoting sustained recovery.
+Melissa J. Zielinski’s research focuses on the connections between trauma, mental health, substance use, and engagement with the criminal legal system.
+As the director of the Health and the Legal System Lab (HEALS Lab) at the University of Arkansas for Medical Sciences, she leads a team dedicated to expanding access to trauma recovery services within correctional facilities, drug courts, and crime victim services.
+The lab's work investigates effective intervention strategies, treatment implementation in legal settings, and the promotion of sustained recovery.

 Research Overview